turnkeyisp/blog/data/blog/us-based-call-centers.md

 The primary reason telephone companies (telcos,) cable companies, competitive local exchange carriers (CLECs,) mobile network operators (MNOs,) wireless internet service providers (WISPs) and other internet service providers (ISPs) and communications service providers (CSPs) want US-based call centers and contact centers is to have access to workers who are native English speakers and have American accents.
 If a call center is based in the US then it is assumed that they will hire primarily native English speaking workers with local American accents.

-When an internet customer calls their ISP for support, it is important to not introduce frustrations caused by language barriers and cultural differences because the customer may already be frustrated by whatever problem caused them to call their ISP for support in the first place.
+When an internet customer calls their ISP for support, it is important to not introduce frustrations caused by language barriers and cultural differences because the ISP customer may already be frustrated by whatever problem caused them to call their ISP for support in the first place.
 ISP call centers advertise “US-based” as a shortcut to say “our workers have native American English accents and our call center won’t introduce frustrations caused by language barriers.”

 While being US-based is helpful for marketing, advertising, and positioning, there are many reasons why I believe limiting call center operations to only a US-based workforce is a failed business model.
 Using the physical location as a primary selection criteria in the recruiting and hiring processes is unhelpfully limiting.
 It is inefficient and inaccurate and puts unnecessary constraints on call center operations.
 These inefficiencies were exacerbated by the COVID-19 pandemic which closed the central offices of call centers and forced them to go remote.